-The official publication date for “On Paper: The Everything of Its Two Thousand Year History, by a Self-Confirmed Bibliophiliac”—Nick’s ninth book—has been announced by Alfred A. Knopf, the publisher, as Oct.
-15. Pre-orders are now being accepted at Amazon, Barnes & Noble, and Books-a-Million.
+"On Paper: The Everything of Its Two Thousand Year History, by a Self-Confirmed Bibliophiliac"--Nick's ninth book-- from Alfred A. Knopf, is now available everywhere.Order your copy from Amazon, Barnes & Noble, and Books-a-Million.
 Eight years in the making, the book was the recipient in 2008 of a National Endowment for the Humanities Research Fellowship.
 Cover art and promotional details, including information on speaking events and signings, will be posted here as they develop.

 A Gentle Madness

 When first published, A Gentle Madness astounded and delighted readers about the passion and expense a collector is willing to make in pursuit of the book.
 Written before the emergence of the Internet but newly updated for the 21st Century reader, A Gentle Madness captures that last moment in time when collectors pursued their passions in dusty bookshops and street stalls, high stakes auctions, and the subterfuge worthy of a true bibliomaniac.
 An adventure among the afflicted, A Gentle Madness is vividly anecdotal and thoroughly researched.
 Nicholas Basbanes brings an investigative reporter's heart to illuminate collectors past and present in their pursuit of bibliomania.
 Now a timeless classic of collecting, no lover of books can miss A Gentle Madness.